fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 In this blog post, we will explore how combining the **Tanzu Application Platform (TAP)** with **Greenplum** can deliver a **full data platform with MLOps capabilities** by using Opensource projects.

+- [VMware Greenplum](https://www.vmware.com/fr/products/greenplum.html) is a massively parallel processing (MPP), open-source based, Big Data architecture for large scale analytics (up to petabyte-scale).

+- [Tanzu Application Platform (TAP)](https://tanzu.vmware.com/application-platform) is a "Platform as a Service" that simplifies the development, deployment, and management of modern applications on Kubernetes.

+- Tanzu Application Platform can easily integrate with just about any modern database using [Service Bindings](https://servicebinding.io/).
+This includes databases with support for in-database analytics.
+In this blog post, we will use VMware Greenplum.

 Our journey will take us through the process of training a Convolutional Neural Network (CNN) on TAP, discovering data sets with DataHub, setting up a development environment, building ML workflows with Kubeflow, and creating predictive apps with APIs.

 ### But what is a Convolutional Neural Network?